RESEARCH STARTER

 Treatment and Therapy

 The effects of LSD, the longest-acting hallucinogen, can last up to twelve hours.
 The individual should be kept in a quiet, comfortable, and lighted environment and allowed to move around under supervision.
 An anti-anxiety drug such as lorazepam or another benzodiazepine may be helpful.
-An individual who abuses ecstasy may develop a dangerously high body temperature, which must be brought controlled.
+An individual who abuses ecstasy may develop a dangerously high body temperature, which must be brought under control.

 Persons who have recurrent flashbacks or those with a history of long-term frequent hallucinogen use may require long-term psychotherapy after stopping the drug.
 Any underlying psychiatric disorders will have to be addressed.
 Many people find group support or a twelve-step program helpful in the recovery process.
 Hallucinogen intoxication delirium is a rare syndrome that can occur when a hallucinogen is contaminated with another drug or chemical, such as strychnine.